Equilibrium stresses and rigidity for infinite tensegrities and frameworks: First-order rigidity for infinite tensegrities

 \begin{proof} The inclusion of $\hat{C}$ in the intersection is clear.
 Let $w\in \X\backslash C$.
 By Lemma \ref{l:coneseparation} there exists $f$ in $C^*$ with $f(w)< 0$.
 In particular $\hat{w} \notin C^{**}$. \end{proof}

 Example \ref{e:RWfails} shows that the dichotomy lemma does not extend in a literal way to infinite matrices.
-However we have the following extension to tensegrities with uniform structure.
+However we have the following extension to tensegrities with uniform structure and this completes the proof of Theorem \ref{t:generalrothwhiteley}.
 We write $\bR^E_+$ to denote the nonnegative cone in the direct product space $\bR^E=\prod_{e\in E}\bR$.

 \begin{lemma} Let $G(p)$ be a countable tensegrity in $\bR^d$ with uniform structure which is first-order $\X$-rigid.
 Then precisely one of the following is true.

 (i) There exists $u$ in $\X \otimes \bR^d$ with $R(G(p))u$ a nonzero element of the cone $\bR_+^E$.